Designing a more mindful YouTube experience

 Placing more emphasis on the search bar

-User testing found that while the prominent search bar is more likely to remind them to search for something, many viewers would still continue to browse.
-The large advertisement was the first thing to capture people's attention and was found to be too distracting.
-Removing the ad altogether creates a less intrusive experience and highlights the search bar more.
-This won't generate more revenue, but it will benefit users.
+While the prominent search bar is more likely to remind them to search for something, many viewers would continue to browse.
+The large advertisement was found to be too distracting and was ultimately removed to create a less intrusive experience.

 Removing infinite scroll

-A finite number of content is displayed at a time—the user can click on “Show more” to load more videos.
+A finite number of content is displayed at a time, and the user can click on “Show more” to load more videos.
 If users are on the Home feed, they will be given the option to actively search and filter for results after multiple clicks.
+User testing found that these changes were not intrusive to the user experience; users didn't mind an extra click to load, filter, or dismiss content.

 Users would not follow the suggestions on the filter prompt, but it was easily dismissible and still informed users of their options.